10 Best Things to Do in Grand Junction, Colorado

 This is Colorado's only wine country which is a nice break from all the breweries.
 I'm not a big beer drinker, so this was an exciting way to spend my birthday!
 I have visited Colterris Winery as the grapes are locally grown and it's dog-friendly!
 You get to taste some of Colorado's wine in a gorgeous scenery.

-They have a farmers market in downtown Palisade every Sunday in the summertime and early fall (june - october) so that's always fun to walk around with the dogs as well as support the local community.
+They have a farmers market in downtown Palisade every Sunday in the summertime and early fall (June through October), so that's always fun to walk around with the dogs and support the local community.
 If you're visiting in August you should try and attend the Palisade Peach Festival.

 Dominguez Canyon